Skedini/Skedini/README.md

 ## Hi there 👋
 - 🌱 I’m currently learning Java and python
 - 😄 Pronouns: all/in
-- ⚡ Fun fact: I love gambling
+- ⚡ Fun fact: Certified Gambler